hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 _**Figure 2:** Cray-1 block diagram_
 {: style="color:gray; font-size: 90%; text-align: center;" }

 In the Cray-1, data was moved from main memory into vector registers (data storage on the CPU that is much faster than main memory).
 Vector instructions were then applied to the vector registers, essentially applying the same mathematical operation to multiple operands simultaneously.
-Additionally, the Cray design used pipeline parallelism to implement vector instructions, rather than multiple ALUs.
+Additionally, the Cray design used pipeline parallelism to implement vector instructions, rather than multiple arithmetic logic units (ALUs).

 SIMD instructions can now be found on almost all modern CPUs -- as we'll see later in this course.